benjaminhuanghuang/ben-leetcode/_leetcode-category/leetcode-slide-window.md

 - 424. Longest Repeating Character Replacement
 - 438. Find All Anagrams in a String
 - 567. Permutation in String                           # slide window check permutation
+- 1525.
+Number of Good Ways to Split a String